 All 50 states have enacted legislation requiring notice to customers when a security breach has or is reasonably believed to have exposed a consumer's personal information.
 Personal information under data breach is typically defined as a first name or initial, a last name, plus a social security number, driver's license or state ID number or an account number with a password or PIN.
 Recently, states have expanded this definition to include login credentials plus password.
 Recently, some states have begun to include biometric information as personal data for purposes of breach notification laws.
 The threshold for notice, timing requirements and liability vary by state.

 There are also recent developments in state law that are expanding privacy protections beyond specific sectors.
 When the California Consumer Privacy Act of 2018 comes into effect in 2020, all businesses in California will have to observe restrictions on data monetization, accommodate individuals' rights to access, deletion, and porting of personal data.

 Are there restrictions on the transfer of personal data overseas?

-No, there are no restrictions on the transfer of US personal data overseas.
+Where personal data may be transferred, there are no statutory restrictions on the transfer of such data overseas.